ecj94/thesis/Data sets/APA/README.md

 17. **OneTailedInTxt**: indicates whether one of the following words were found in the article's text: "sided", "tailed", and/or "directional".
 If so, a reported result was considered directional, i.e., it was assumed that a one-sided significance test was performed for this result.
 18. **APAfactor**: proportion of *p*-values that belongs to a fully APA reported result for each article.
 19. Result.Hypothesis: indicates whether an extracted result is (part of) the test of an explicitly stated hypothesis.
 This variable is coded such that '1' = yes, '0' = no, and 'NA' = result belongs to a table, not to the text of an article.
 20. Comments: contains other, relevant information on individual results.
+Here, it is indicated whether a result was a model fit statistic.
+These results were taken into account, but results belonging to tables were not.
+These were indicated as 'NA' in Result.Hypothesis for this reason.